stphivos/fnval/README.md

         * DELETE /playlist/$playlist_id to delete a playlist if it belongs to them

 The "$playlist_id" placeholder in #3 is automatically replaced with the right value for every user, based on their vars dictionary.
 Any number of placeholders can be used in a url path.
-When enumerating users, a url is considered "unlocked" and thus added to the queue, if a user's vars include all keys defined in it.
+When enumerating users, if a user's vars include all keys defined in the current url, it is added to the queue - otherwise skipped.

 Suppose we define two users: John and Paul.
 John created playlist called 'johns-favorites' with id = 1.
 The configuration can look like this: